dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 (promises in JavaScript) and the `async/await` syntax are very similar.

 Dart is strongly typed, unlike JavaScript.
-If you are also familiar with TypeScript or tooling that adds static typing (like Flow), then learning Dart probably won't be much of an extra step for you.
+If you have used with TypeScript or Flow, this should simplify learning Dart.
-However, if you've mostly worked with JavaScript, it might take a bit more effort to adjust.
+If you've mostly worked with pure JavaScript, it might be more of an adjustment.
-The good news is that since Dart is strongly typed, many errors that might exist in JavaScript code are caught even before compiling your Dart code.
+With strong typing, Dart catches many errors before compiling that might exist in JavaScript code.

+Dart enables null safety by default.
+JavaScript doesn't support null safety.
-As of Dart 2.12, null safety is enabled by default, which JavaScript doesn't support.
-As a JavaScript developer, it might take a while to learn how to write null safe code, but the trade-off is better protection against null reference exceptions that are detected even
+As a JavaScript developer,
+it might take a while to learn how to write null safe code, but the trade-off is better protection against null reference exceptions that are detected even